zhaojj2209/tp/docs/DeveloperGuide.md

 Depending on the parameters present, `FindCommandParser` then creates a `List<Predicate<Transaction>>` containing the predicates that will be used to filter the transactions.
 It then returns a `FindCommand` containing the list of predicates.

-Depending on the UI tab the user inputted the command in, a `FindXXXCommand` (`FindTransactionCommand`, `FindExpenseCommand` or `FindIncomeCommand`) will be created from the base `FindCommand`.
+Depending on the UI tab the user inputted the command in, a `FindXYZCommand` (`FindTransactionCommand`, `FindExpenseCommand` or `FindIncomeCommand`) will be created from the base `FindCommand`.
-When executed, the `FindXXXCommand` will combine all of the predicates in the list into a `combinedPredicate`, then sets the predicate of the respective `FilteredList` in `ModelManager` so that only the transactions matching the `combinedPredicate` will be displayed in the UI.
+When executed, the `FindXYZCommand` will combine all of the predicates in the list into a `combinedPredicate`, then sets the predicate of the respective `FilteredList` in `ModelManager` so that only the transactions matching the `combinedPredicate` will be displayed in the UI.

 The list of predicates that can be used to filter the `FilteredList`s are as follows:
 * `TitleContainsKeyphrasesPredicate` checks if any of the given keyphrases is present in the transaction's title.